Enhancing Network Failure Mitigation with Performance-Aware Ranking: Additional Experiment Details

 \parab{\sysname}.
-For all of our \sysname experiments (unless mentioned otherwise) we use 32 different, randomly generated, traffic matrices.
-Along with each traffic matrix we use 1000 different random routing samples.
-Each demand is 200s, and as in Mininet we compute the CLP metrics over all the flows that start within [50, 150) seconds.
+We use 32 traffic traces and 1000 routing samples in \sysname (unless mentioned otherwise).
+For our baseline comparisons in Mininet, we set the duration of each traffic trace to 200~s, and as in Mininet, we compute the CLP metrics over all the flows that start within [50, 150) s.
 We also use 200 ms as the epoch size for \algoref{Alg:Impact-Long-Flows}.

-\parab{Scenarios.} \tabref{tab:experiment-details} summarizes the details of all the failure scenarios we used to evaluate \sysname.
-In total, we evaluated 57 different cases, spanning across 3 failure scenarios.
+Note that an ideal epoch size should be in the order of the flow inter-arrival time (1~ms in Mininet).
+However, we find that \sysname can still find good mitigations even when we use a much larger epoch size.